facelessuser/sublime-markdown-popups/docs/usage.md

     h1, h2, h3, h4, h5, h6 { {{'.keyword.operator, .keyword'|css('color')}} }
     ```

 If desired you can convert a foreground color to a background color or vice versa.
 To convert to a foreground color, you can use the `foreground` filter.
-To convert to a background color, you can use tuse the `background` filter.
+To convert to a background color, you can use the `background` filter.

 foreground
 :